Difference Between Memorandum of Association vs Article of Association

 Below is the top 10 difference between Memorandum of Association vs Article of Association

 Key Differences Between Memorandum of Association vs Article of Association

-Both Memorandum of Association vs Article of Association are popular choices in the market; let us discuss some of the major Difference Between Memorandum of Association vs Article of Association.
+Both Memorandum of Association vs Article of Association are popular choices in the market; let us discuss some of the major Difference Between the Memorandum of Association vs the Article of Association.

 - MOA is a document that defines the necessary documents which are required to fulfil the registration of the company.
-At the same time, the Articles of Association is a document that defines the rules and regulation for the administration of the company.
+At the same time, the Articles of Association is a document that defines the rules and regulations for the administration of the company.

 - The Indian companies Act 1956; MOA is defined in section 2(56).
 However, the AOA is elaborated in section(5).